Services and Support

 Whether your son or daughter plans to progress into work, an apprenticeship or Higher Education, the Careers Team are fully qualified to provide support for individuals from a range of backgrounds into successful future opportunities.
 We are dedicated to achieving the 8 Gatsby Benchmarks as outlined by the Department for Education and we have a Careers Strategy that provides our intent to offer high-quality Careers Services to all.
 We also work in collaboration with the Careers Enterprise Company.

-You can access the online Career Coach website which is a powerful tool that uses comprehensive labour market information to help find careers that match a student’s strengths here.
+You can access our online Career Coach, a powerful tool that uses comprehensive labour market information to help find careers that match a student’s strengths, here.